Abacus Election Bulletin: Emotion and Election Campaigns – The Impact of Happiness on Engagement and Assessment

 METHODOLOGY

-The survey was conducted with 1,500 Canadian adults from June 4 to 9, 2021.
-A random sample of panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
-These partners are typically double opt-in survey panels, blended to manage out potential skews in the data from a single source.
+Our survey was conducted online with 2000 Canadians aged 18 and over from August 17 to 22, 2021.
+A random sample of panellists was invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
+These partners are double opt-in survey panels, blended to manage out potential skews in the data from a single source.

 The data were weighted according to census data to ensure that the sample matched Canada’s population according to age, gender, educational attainment, and region.
 Totals may not add up to 100 due to rounding.